luketudge/spoonerize/README.md

 ./tests/test_install.sh
 ```

-If you make changes to the source code, you can run this script again to build and test your modified version.
+If you make changes to the source code (in the main package directory [spoonerize](spoonerize)), you can run this script again to build and test your modified version.